-Uhart, who heads John Uhart Commercial Real Estate Services, indicated that doesn’t necessarily mean it won’t be sold, but considerations include awaiting movement in the economy and considering uses other than gaming.
+Uhart, who heads John Uhart Commercial Real Estate Services, on Tuesday indicated that doesn’t necessarily mean it won’t be sold, but considerations include awaiting movement in the economy and considering uses other than gaming.

 Downtown Carson Street from 5th Street on the south to William Street on the north will undergo a facelift beginning next spring, widening sidewalks and narrowing the number of vehicular traffic lanes from four to three, as well as adding bike lanes.
 The goal is to make Carson City’s core area — which includes government, other offices, food and beverage outlets, gaming and retailing — into a more pedestrian-friendly place with enhanced street life.

-A plaza is also going on West 3rd Street as the city closes the street just a few blocks south of the club’s location, which is on the northwest corner of North Carson and West Telegraph streets.
+A plaza is also going on West 3rd Street as the city closes it just a few blocks south of the club’s location, which is on the northwest corner of North Carson and West Telegraph streets.